wormhole-foundation/wormhole-docs/learn/messaging/native-token-transfers/index.md

     ---

-    Explore detailed guides that walk you through the deployment process—from installing the NTT CLI and running deployment commands to reviewing post-deployment procedures.
+    Explore detailed guides that walk you through the entire deployment process, from installing the NTT CLI to deploying NTT across supported chains.

     [:octicons-arrow-right-16: Deploy now using the NTT CLI](/docs/build/contract-integrations/native-token-transfers/deployment-process/)